Thirtykay/python-scpi/README.md

 python-scpi
 ===========

+FORKED FROM ORIGINAL REPO, I'M THE ORIGINAL OWNER.

 **New [asyncio][asyncio] version.
 Only for Python 3.5 and above**

 Since all the other wrappers either require VISA binary or are not generic (and do not implement the device I need)